MaryahNasser/Ford-GoBike-System-Data-/README.md

 # Ford-GoBike-System-Data-
+## Introduction
-This is data analyst project required  to pass Udacity Nanodegree program
+This is data analyst project required  to pass Udacity Nanodegree program.
+I used Jupyter notebook ans data visualization libraries to explore the dataset.